apache/mxnet/docs/how_to/add_op_in_backend.md

 [MXNet documentation web page](https://mxnet.incubator.apache.org/api/python/index.html).

 ### Attribute Inference
-Attribute inference means the process of deducing the properties of `NDArray`s in neural networks from user input information.
-Two most common attributes of `NDArray` are shape and dtype.
-Let's look at the following example.
+Attribute inference is the process of deducing the properties of `NDArray`s in neural networks from user provided information.
+Two most common attributes of an `NDArray` are shape and dtype.
+Let's take a look at the following example.
-Given an input `NDArray` called `data`, you invoke the quadratic operator like this `output = mx.nd.quadratic(data, a=1, b=2, c=3)`.
+Given an input `NDArray` called `data`, you invoke the `quadratic` operator like this `output = mx.nd.quadratic(data, a=1, b=2, c=3)`.
 Before calculating the `output` values, its shape and dtype are inferred from the input `data`'s shape and dtype following